Credit Loans

 • As a co-signer, any missed payments from the primary borrower will hurt your credit score.

-What Is a Co-applicant?
+What Is a Co-Applicant?

-A co-applicant, also called a co-borrower, is responsible for monthly payments on a loan just as much as the other party involved.
-Loans with more than one co-borrower can also be called joint loans or joint credit—essentially a shared credit account.
-Just like a co-signer, a co-applicant will be responsible for paying back the entirety of the loan if the other party defaults.
+Just like a co-signer, a co-applicant will be responsible for paying back the entirety of the loan if the primary borrower fails to keep making payments.
 Most of the time, co-applicants are involved if both parties have an ownership interest for an asset or if there is a higher income requirement.

-Examples of a Co-applicant
+Examples of a Co-Applicant

 Most of the time, a co-applicant will be a spouse, other family member, or business partner with whom you share finances or are planning to share an asset.
 Usually, mortgages will have co-applicants.

-For example, let’s say you want to buy a home and are currently renting with a significant other.
-If you plan to live together, your significant other will likely join the mortgage loan as a co-applicant.
 As a co-applicant, their credit score and income will be looked at, and they will be subject to the same application process and loan documents as you.
 Additionally, they will get the benefit of co-owning the house!
 Sometimes with a mortgage, one co-applicant’s income may not be used for strategic reasons, but they will still be considered a primary applicant on the loan, with all the responsibilities.

 Another typical example of having a co-applicant is if you are a business partner.
 If both co-borrowers own the business, they may want to equally split the cost of a business loan or personal loan option to pay for running or expanding the business.

-Requirements To Be a Co-applicant
+Requirements To Be a Co-Applicant

 To be a co-applicant, you may have to have a good credit history and some sort of income, depending on the loan and lender.
 The good thing about co-borrowing is that lenders may be more flexible with a loan’s qualification and amount.
 This is because more than one person is responsible for repaying the loan.
 Like most loans, you will need to be at least 18 years old to qualify, and you may have to live in the same state for which you are applying for a loan.

-Pros and Cons of Adding a Co-applicant Onto Your Loan or Becoming a Co-applicant Yourself
+Pros and Cons of Adding a Co-Applicant Onto Your Loan or Becoming a Co-Applicant Yourself

 Pros